-Brooks Koepka’s victory at the US PGA Championship capped off one of the best mental performances at a major championship.
+Brooks Koepka’s victory at the US PGA Championship in 2019 capped off one of the best mental performances at a major championship.
 To lead a major from start to finish (even with the wobble at the end) is a feat requiring mental toughness in abundance and that’s exactly what Brooks Koepka has.

 For the 4th time in 8 major championship starts, Brooks Koepka finished on top and showed us why his mental game is way ahead of most of the field.